cronvel/rest-query/README.md

 * executed after the token creation

 The `context.document` contains the user for which the token is created.
-The `context.token` contains the token.
+The `context.hook.token` contains the token.

 **BETA**, not well specified yet.